ketanlalge28/Java-Spring-Framework-6-Spring-Boot-3-Spring-AI-Telusko/SpringWebApp.md

 - Create a method to call view (JSP class).
 - Add the annotation `@RequestMapping"/"`  for mapping.
 - Return the view (JSP file).

+## Model Object
+- Used to pass data from the controller to the view using
+- `model.addAttribute("key", value).`

+## Need for model Attribute
+- Binds form data to an object and adds it to the model
+- Syntax `public String addAlien(@ModelAttribute Alien alien) { ... }`